pquiring/QSharp/readme.txt

 Build Tools:
   .Net Core 2.0 + Roslyn
-  cygwin/mingw gcc toolset (C++14 required)
-  cygwin/mingw qt5 libraries (Qt 5.4+ required)
+  C++ toolset (C++14 required for GCC, C++17 required for MSVC) QT5 libraries (Qt 5.4+ required)
-  cygwin/cmake
-  cygwin/make
-  ffmpeg/3.0+

-ffmpeg under cygwin/mingw:
+  CMake (3.6 for GCC, 3.10 for MSVC)
+  Platform make tool (make for GCC, nmake for MSVC) ffmpeg/3.0+

+ffmpeg:
-  Download ffmpeg extract to /usr/include/ffmpeg and run 'bash configure --disable-yasm' You'll need gcc installed.
+  Download ffmpeg extract to include folder and run 'bash configure --disable-yasm' You'll need C++ compiler in path (use gcc for cygwin/mingw).
   The pre-built shared binaries can be downloaded from ffmpeg.org

 Notes: